-After you submit your application, within three business days, you must email your current resume to Amy.Brinkerhoff@pepperdine.edu.
-If you are selected for an interview, you will be contacted by our office within five business days of receiving your resume and application to sign up for an interview time.
+If you are selected for an interview, you will be contacted by the IP Office with a request to schedule an in-person interview (or a virtual interview if you are abroad).
+You will be asked to send an updated resume and cover letter no later than 24 hours before the interview.
 If you are not selected, we will also send you an email to let you know that you are not being considered at this time.
 Submitting an application does not guarantee an interview.

 In addition to the normal International Programs application criteria, your acceptance into an internship program will also take the following things into consideration:

 - Personal and professional fit of the internships available